 After his efforts to enroll women at R-MC failed, Smith searched the state for a place to create “a college where our young women may obtain an education equal to that given in our best colleges for young men and under environments in harmony with the highest ideals of womanhood.”

 The institution opened for its first session in Lynchburg on September 14, 1893, with 36 boarding students and 12 professors.
 Both R-MC and R-MWC were named for John Randolph, who was born in Prince George County, Virginia, and Senator Nathaniel Macon of Warrenton, North Carolina.
 Both men were widely respected for their political roles in the early 19th century.

-R-MWC was founded under the charter of Randolph-Macon College, which was established 61 years before with the encouragement and financial support of the Methodist Church.
-Although R-MC and R-MWC established separate boards of trustees in 1953, both colleges have maintained their historic ties to the United Methodist Church.
+R-MWC was founded in 1891 under the charter of Randolph-Macon College, which was established in 1830.
+R-MC and R-MWC established separate boards of trustees in 1953.

 The College received acclaim for its academic strength early in its history.
 In 1902, R-MWC was the first women’s college to be admitted to the Association of Colleges and Preparatory Schools of the Southern States.
 And in 1916, R-MWC was the first women’s college south of the Potomac to receive a Phi Beta Kappa charter.
 It was admitted to the membership in the American Association of University Women in 1919.